misterblack1/plexus-p20/README.md

 I have placed any useful technical information in the readme.md in the /docs directory.

+We have a discussion happening on Discord around this machine: https://discord.gg/hyrhQqWh

 Thank you to everyone who has contributed to finding this information!